tillbiskup/evedata/docs/terminology.rst

     * axis snapshot (dynamic)
     * channel snapshot (dynamic)

+    For static snapshots, the list of axes/channels to store values for can be selected by the user, while dynamic snapshots determine their list of axes/channels automatically based on the current scan description.

 SM
     Scan module

 snapshot (section)
     Section of the measurement data representing the current state of the setup.

-    There are four kinds of snapshots (two variables with two values each), of which only two are relevant for data processing and analysis: motor and detector snapshots.
+    There are four kinds of snapshots (two variables with two values each: axis/channel, static/dynamic), of which only two are relevant for data processing and analysis: motor and detector snapshots.

     In a snapshot, all motor and detector values are stored once.